amaurremi/IDE/README.md

 IDE is a generalization of the IFDS algorithm [2].
 Any IFDS problem can be transformed to an equivalent IDE problem and solved with the IDE solver.
 Using [`IdeFromIfdsBuilder`](https://github.com/amaurremi/IDE/blob/master/src/main/ca/uwaterloo/ide/conversion/IdeFromIfdsBuilder.scala), you can solve any existing WALA IFDS problem with IDE (see `ReachingDefsIdeSpec` [example](https://github.com/amaurremi/IDE/blob/master/src/test/ca/uwaterloo/ide/example/reachingDefs/ReachingDefsIdeSpec.scala)).

 [2] Thomas Reps, Susan Horwitz, and Mooly Sagiv.
-[Precise interprocedural dataflow analysis via graph reachability](http://dl.acm.org/citation.cfm?id=199462)
+[Precise interprocedural dataflow analysis via graph reachability](http://dl.acm.org/citation.cfm?id=199462).
+Principles of Programming Languages, 1995.

 ## Note

 This is the initial version of the implementation.
-I am currently working on making the analysis more efficient.

-Examples of IDE problem implementations are going to be added.
+Work on making the analysis more efficient and adding examples of IDE problem implementations is in progress.